-Upper Peninsula Health Care Solutions, Inc. has been awarded a grant from the Michigan Health Endowment Fund to expand the evidence based advance care planning program, Make a Plan, Share Plan.
-The project will improve access to advance care planning services for all adults in the Upper Peninsula through collaboration with community-based organizations and integration into health systems across the region.
+In late 2017, Upper Peninsula Health Care Solutions, Inc. was awarded a grant from the Michigan Health Endowment Fund to expand the evidence-based advance care planning program, Make a Plan, Share Plan.
+The project improved access to advance care planning services for all adults in the Upper Peninsula by expanding the local work workforce and creating local access points throughout the region.
+The project’s goal was to reduce healthcare costs by reducing unwanted care, while creating a culture that reduces the moral distress of physicians and better aligns care with what patients truly desire from their healthcare system.

 Advance care planning is making informed decisions about the care that you want to receive if you should ever become unable to speak for yourself.
 The process involves discussions with loved ones, family and caregivers, but the decisions are yours; based on your personal values and preferences.
 Planning ahead ensures that your wishes are carried out and relieves the people you care about of the burden of making difficult healthcare decisions on your behalf without the benefit of your input.